yy502/laserpecker/modifications.md

 You should do the follow for the initial calibration:

-1. Place the engraver 20cm above a piece of non-white paper or cardbaord
+1. Place the engraver 20cm above a piece of non-white paper or cardboard
 2. Engrave a perfect 10cm by 10cm cross using this [gcode file](/misc/cross.txt)
 3. Turn on your cross laser, align the cross with the engraved cross.
 This is why the laser is attached to the adapter (or directly to the engraver body) with blue tac.
 4. Done.